JoeSubbi/3D-Renderer-for-4D-Objects/README.md

 # 3D-Renderer-for-4D-Objects

+For the final compiled project with more extensive data analysis and the dissertation check out [https://github.com/JoeSubbi/Investigation-into-4D-Shapes](https://github.com/JoeSubbi/Investigation-into-4D-Shapes)

 ## About the project

 This is a research project into finding effective ways of representing and teaching others about 4 Dimensional geometry.